What Happens During a Cybersecurity Risk Audit?

 Step 1: Planning

-The planning stage of a risk audit is crucial in identifying a business’ obligations, expectations, and key personnel responsible for ensuring the project goes smoothly.
+The planning stage of an IT security risk assessment is crucial in identifying a business’ obligations, expectations, and key personnel responsible for ensuring the project goes smoothly.

 This means putting in place a process which clearly defines the project and how communication will be dealt with.
 At this stage, designating key stakeholders and liaisons is needed in order to move forward.